lewishh/Fwdero/README.md

 ## Acknowledgements

-Thanks to Joel (co-maintainer of Corda) and the Corda team for answering and providing sample CorDapps for basic functionality.
+Thanks to Joel (co-maintainer of Corda) and the Corda team for answering questions and providing sample CorDapps for basic functionality.